-If device implementations declare android.software.device_admin , they:
+If device implementations declare and roid.software.device_admin, they:

-- [C-1-1] MUST support enrolling a Device Policy Client (DPC) as a Device Owner app as described below:. - o when the device implementation has no user data is configured yet, it: - [C-1-3] MUST report true for DevicePolicyManager.isProvisioningAllowed(ACTION_PROVISION_MANAGED_DEVICE) - [C-1-4] MUST enroll the DPC application as the Device Owner app in response to the intent action android.app.action.PROVISION MANAGED DEVICE. - [C-1-5] MUST enroll the DPC application as the Device Owner app if the device declares Near-Field Communications (NFC) support via the feature flag android.hardware.nfc and receives an NFC message containing a record with MIME type MIME TYPE PROVISIONING NFC. - When the device implementation has user data, it: - [C-1-6] MUST report false for the DevicePolicyManager.isProvisioningAllowed(ACTION_PROVISION_MANAGED_DEVICE) - [C-1-7] MUST not enroll any DPC application as the Device Owner App any more. - [C-1-2] MUST NOT set an application (including pre-installed app) as the Device Owner app without explicit consent or action from the user or the administrator of the device.
+- [C-1-1] MUST support enrolling a Device Policy Client (DPC) as a Device Owner app as described below: - $\circ~$ When the device implementation has no user data is configured yet, it: - [C-1-3] MUST report true for DevicePolicyManager.isProvisioningAllowed(ACTION PROVISION MANAGED DEVICE) - [C-1-4] MUST enroll the DPC application as the Device Owner app in response to the intent action android.app.action.PROVISION MANAGED DEVICE. - [C-1-5] MUST enroll the DPC application as the Device Owner app if the device declares Near-Field Communications (NFC) support via the feature flag android.hardware.nfc and receives an NFC message containing a record with MIME type MIME TYPE PROVISIONING NFC. - $\circ~$ When the device implementation has user data, it: - [C-1-6] MUST report false for the DevicePolicyManager.isProvisioningAllowed(ACTION_PROVISION_MANAGED_DEVICE) - [C-1-7] MUST not enroll any DPC application as the Device Owner App any more. - [C-1-2] MUST require some affirmative action during the provisioning process to consent to the app being set as Device Owner.
+Consent can be via user action or by some programmatic means during provisioning but it MUST NOT be hard coded or prevent the use of other Device Owner apps.

-If device implementations declare android.software.device_admin , but also include a proprietary Device Owner management solution and provide a mechanism to promote an application configured in their solution as a "Device Owner equivalent" to the standard "Device Owner" as recognized by the standard Android DevicePolicyManager APIs, they:
+If device implementations declare android.software.device_admin, but also include a proprietary Device Owner management solution and provide a mechanism to promote an application configured in their solution as a "Device Owner equivalent" to the standard "Device Owner" as recognized by the standard Android DevicePolicyManager APIs, they:

-- [C-2-1] MUST have a process in place to verify that the specific app being promoted belongs to a legitimate enterprise device management solution and it has been already configured in the proprietary solution to have the rights equivalent as a "Device Owner". - [C-2-2] MUST show the same AOSP Device Owner consent disclosure as the flow initiated by android.app.action.PROVISION_MANAGED_DEVICE prior to enrolling the DPC application as "Device Owner". - MAY have user data on the device prior to enrolling the DPC application as "Device Owner".
+• [C-2-1] MUST have a process in place to verify that the specific app being promoted belongs to a legitimate enterprise device management solution and it has been already configured in the proprietary solution to have the rights equivalent as a "Device Owner".

+- [C-2-2] MUST show the same AOSP Device Owner consent disclosure as the flow initiated by android.app.action.PROVISION_MANAGED_DEVICE prior to enrolling the DPC application as "Device Owner". - MAY have user data on the device prior to enrolling the DPC application as "Device Owner".